-On March 2, 2021, in connection with the pricing of the offering of the Convertible Notes, the Company entered into capped call transactions") with the option counterparties and used \$73.0 million in net proceeds from the sale of the Convertible Notes to fund the cost of the Base Capped Call Transactions.
-On March 12, 2021, in connection with the Additional Notes, the Company entered into capped call transactions (the "Additional Capped Call Transactions") with the option counterparties and used \$11.0 million of the net proceeds from the sale of the Additional Notes to fund the cost of the Additional Capped Call Transactions") with the option counterparties and used \$11.0 million of the net proceeds from the sale of the Additional Notes to fund the cost of the Additional Capped Call Transactions") cover, subject to customary adjustments, the aggregate number of shares of the Company's common stock that will initially underlie the Notes, and are expected generally to reduce potential dilution to the Company's common stock upon any conversion of Notes and/or offset any cash payments the Company may make in excess of the principal amount of the converted Notes, as the case may be, with such reduction and/or offset subject to a cap, based on the cap price of the Capped Call Transactions.
+On March 2, 2021, in connection with the pricing of the offering of the Convertible Notes, the Company entered into capped call transactions (the "Base Capped Call Transactions") with the option counterparties and used \$73.0 million in net proceeds from the sale of the Convertible Notes to fund the cost of the Base Capped Call Transactions.
+On March 12, 2021, in connection with the Additional Notes, the Company entered into capped call transactions (the "Additional Capped Call Transactions") with the option counterparties and used \$11.0 million of the net proceeds from the sale of the Additional Notes to fund the cost of the Additional Capped Call Transactions.
+The Base Capped Call Transactions and the Additional Capped Call Transactions (collectively, the "Capped Call Transactions") cover, subject to customary adjustments, the aggregate number of shares of the Company's common stock that will initially underlie the Notes, and are expected generally to reduce potential dilution to the Company's common stock upon any conversion of Notes and/or offset any cash payments the Company may make in excess of the principal amount of the converted Notes, as the case may be, with such reduction and/or offset subject to a cap, based on the cap price of the Capped Call Transactions.
 The cap price of the Capped Call Transactions is \$279.32, which represents a premium of 100% over the last reported sale price of the Company's common stock on March 2, 2021.
 The aggregate \$84.0 million paid for the Capped Call Transactions was recorded as a reduction to APIC.